FastTrack™ Strategic Planning System

 • Use the SMART criteria checkboxes to evaluate and refine your action step.
 Aim for a high SMART score.

 • Once satisfied, "Adopt" the action step.
-You can then assign responsibility and set a timeline for adopted steps.
+You can then assign ownership and set a timeline for adopted steps.
+(Note: An owner does not necessarily do the work.
+An owner at the least needs to assure that the work gets done.)

 Remember, the key is not just setting goals (or in this case, action steps) but having a system for their implementation and tracking.
 This section is the first crucial part of that system.